ttntm/ttntm/src/uses.md

 Finally, there's a bunch of smaller yet extremely convenient tools that I use almost every day: {% ext "Proton Pass", "https://pr.tn/ref/NZA2PC6HYFMG" %} for password management, {% ext "aitrack.work", "https://aitrack.work" %} for time tracking, {% ext "Proton VPN", "https://pr.tn/ref/NZA2PC6HYFMG" %} when I need a VPN and {% ext "Omatsuri", "https://omatsuri.app/" %} for many other things I need to get done.

 _<span class="small">The Proton product links above contain a referral which gives you a free month of Proton Plus.</span>_

+## Entertainment/Gaming

+I play my video games on a PlayStation 5 (disk edition, capable of DVD/Blu-ray playback) that's connected to a 58" Samsung Q60T.
+There's also a Minisforum (mini-) PC connected to the TV that we're using as a media center.

 ## Music